yudhisteer/Learning-3D-Vision-with-Inverse-Graphics---Part-II/README.md

 **Neural Tangent Kernel**

 Now we may be under the assumption that we are doing some "Artificial Intelligence" here but actually we are not.
-We are just doing "Bi-linear interpolation ++".
+We are just doing "_Bi-linear interpolation ++_".

 The role of our MLP and that in a NeRF is the role of an **interpolation kernel**.
 Neural implicit representations essentially perform **kernel regression/interpolation** based on the **Neural Tangent Kernel**.
-Te network just interpolates between training points.
+The network just interpolates between training points.

 Given a training set {(**x<sub>i</sub>**, **y<sub>i</sub>**)}<sub>i</sub>, a kernel function makes predictions on a point **x** by interpolating labels **y<sub>i</sub>** in the training set according to pairwise weights between **x<sub>i</sub>** to **x** as meaured by the kernel function **k**.